John W. Ballew, Jr.

 John has appeared before the Nebraska Supreme Court and Nebraska Court of Appeals more than 40 times in connection with appeals in the areas of divorce and family law, products liability, property taxation and personal injury.

-In his spare time, John enjoys scuba diving, spending time at his cabin in Long Pine, NE, as well as singing and playing guitar in his band The Wheezetones.
+In his spare time, John enjoys scuba diving, as well as singing and playing guitar in his band The Wheezetones.

 - 90% Family Law – Trial and Appellate Practice